 Time on page

 Say you want to measure the success of a specific page you’ve just launched.
-Our Backlink Analytics Tool can help you identify the number of backlinks generated over time and how many referring domains the page has.
+Semrush's Backlink Analytics Tool can help you identify the number of backlinks generated over time and how many referring domains the page has.
 We also break down your backlink portfolio by link attributes — specifically, follows or nofollows.

 Semrush now has the fastest backlink checker among leading competitors, so when you do research here you know that you’re getting the most up-to-date list of links going to any domain.